Probing band topology using modulational instability

-In this paper we study the nonlinear dynamics of delocalized Bloch waves in topological bands, establishing their sensitivity to topological invariants such as the Chern number.
-We show that modulational instability of nonlinear Bloch waves can lead to the \emph{spontaneous} formation of wave \emph{fields} characterized by non-trivial Chern numbers inherited from the linear Bloch bands.
-The underlying mechanism is the energy-dependent parametric gain provided by the modulational instability~\cite{MI_review,NL_book,Kivshar1992,Bardyn2016,Everitt2017,Nguyen2017,MI_gauge}, which enables selective population of a single Bloch band starting from a simple plane wave initial state.
-In addition to paving a simple way to sculpture novel structured light fields, the modulational instability also enables measurement of bulk topological invariants of bosonic wave systems.
-This is generally a difficult task unless the band eigenstates are known a priori, time-consuming Bloch band tomography is performed~\cite{bardyn2014,aidelsburger2015,wimmer2017,tarnowski2019}, or the bulk-edge correspondence is employed~\cite{Poshakinskiy2015,chong,mittal2016}.
-Our approach is based on the generic phenomenon of modulational instability and insensitive to the precise form and type of the nonlinearity (i.e., whether interactions are attractive or repulsive).
+In this paper we study the nonlinear dynamics of Bloch waves in topological bands, establishing their sensitivity to topological invariants such as the Chern number.
+We show that the generic phenomenon of modulational instability can lead to the spontaneous formation of wave fields characterized by non-trivial Chern numbers inherited from the linear bands.
+The mechanism is the energy-dependent parametric gain provided by the modulational instability~\cite{MI_review,NL_book,Kivshar1992,Engelhardt2015,Bardyn2016,Everitt2017,Nguyen2017,MI_gauge}, which enables population of a single band starting from a simple plane wave initial state.
+In addition to providing a simple way to sculpture novel structured light fields, the modulational instability enables measurement of bulk topological invariants of bosonic wave systems.
+This is usually challenging unless the band eigenstates are known a priori, time-consuming Bloch band tomography is performed~\cite{bardyn2014,aidelsburger2015,wimmer2017,tarnowski2019}, or the bulk-edge correspondence is employed~\cite{Poshakinskiy2015,chong,mittal2016}.